neil-edelman/boxes/readme.md

 including the expect trait define and re-including.)
 See each project's `test` section for examples.

-There are optional shared files in `interfaces` and `traits`.
-Some boxes support different interfaces, and you add an interface by defining the macro and having the interface file.
-You can then `EXPECT_TRAIT`, include the header, and continue defining a trait, and then include the header again.
+There are optional shared files in `traits`.
+Some boxes support different named traits with the `EXPECT_TRAIT`, include the header, and continue defining a trait, and then include the header again.

 ## License ##